 While the objective of a murder mystery is normally to find out whodunit, you could also ask players to say what the murder weapon was and where they thought the murder took place, if this isn’t immediately obvious from the evidence provided at the start of the game.

 12. Musical Notes

-You’re limited to the letters A – G with musical notes, unless you cheat and add some writing to them, however this can still spell certain phrases and if you happen to have a piano or electric keyboard, you can always place a musical score on it, perhaps with something strange about it to draw attention to it, like the example below:
+You’re limited to the letters A – G with musical notes, unless you cheat and add some writing to them.
+With just 7 letters you can still spell certain phrases, however, and if you happen to have a piano or electric keyboard, you can always place a musical score on it, perhaps with something strange about it to draw attention to it, like the example below: